koorbmeh/JARVIS/README.md

 - **🎤 Voice Input & Output** - Speak to JARVIS and get voice responses (Whisper STT + TTS)
 - **🔍 Web Search** - Search the web for current information using DuckDuckGo
 - **📚 Document Memory (RAG)** - Upload PDFs, TXT, or DOCX files and query them
+- **💾 Conversation Logging** - All conversations are automatically saved and searchable via RAG for future reference
 - **🖥️ Computer Control** - Automate browser actions, find and click text, take screenshots, type text
 - **🧠 Automatic Tool Selection** - JARVIS automatically decides which tool to use
 - **🌐 Unified Web Interface** - Clean Gradio interface with unified text/image input at http://127.0.0.1:7860